 Road bikes are built for speed, with skinny, low-friction tires, high gearing that allows the rider to get more speed from each pedal revolution, and geometry that is more aerodynamic.
-A good road bike nowadays can be quite expensive given the high-end componentry, and the race to make the bikes lighter-and-lighter.
+A good road bike nowadays can be quite expensive – many thousands of dollars – given the high-end componentry, and the race to make the bikes lighter-and-lighter.
 Still, a road bike can be a great option for people who want to commute around town on a bike that will be easy to ride and efficient to pedal.

 Great For: Exploring areas by paved road, when you want to cover more ground than any other bike will allow you to.